jvrmalv/animelist-vue/README.md

   This project uses the [following JSON database](https://github.com/manami-project/anime-offline-database) for the anime data.

   __WARNING__: The database I'm using to mock this application may contain NSFW anime.
-I am not responsible for any sexual or contentious content that it contains.
+I am not responsible for  content that it contains.
 ## Project setup
 ```
 npm install